appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

    - 1052448: Expression Language Injection

 *L2*
-1. Verification shall confirm that application does not allow arbitrary code execution from user input.
+1. Test shall confirm that application does not allow arbitrary code execution from user input.
 In scenarios where user-supplied code execution is expected, ensure all user input is sanitized and sandboxed prior to execution.

 ---